How to write a click-worthy Pin title on Pinterest?

 2. Search for some supporting keywords

-You want your pin to rank high in the Pinterest search to reach the right audience and get as many clicks as possible.
+You want your Pin to rank high in Pinterest search to reach the right audience and maximize clicks.

-To achieve this, you must look for supporting keywords for your post.
-For instance, if your post is about “crochet ideas for beginners,” go to Pinterest search and type in this phrase.
-You’ll see a bunch of supporting keywords at the top.
+To achieve this, identify supporting keywords for your post.
+For example, if your post is about ‘crochet ideas for beginners,’ type this phrase into Pinterest search.
+You’ll notice a list of supporting keywords displayed at the top.

 But if you want to go further, check out the next step below!